aguilarm/canvasGame/README.md

 canvasGame
 ==========

 Creating an html5 game using the canvas element and a ton of javascript, following the <a href="https://www.udacity.com/course/cs255">Udacity HTML5 Game Development course</a> as well as refrencing and the actual GRITS game code.
+The Udacity course is a great resource, but it woefully fails at actually allowing someone to build an entire game engine and use it just following the class.
+After the class, you can EDIT the game engine a little bit, and understand how key parts work, but a huge majority of it is still kind of a mystery.
+So with this project I'm hoping to fill in the gaps.

 ## Goal